Arcadia-Science/2025-geno-pheno-attention/data_collection/data_collection.md

 files need to be combined into a single file.
 Then they need to be converted into a numpy format using the script `convert_geno_data.py`.

-For example, let's saw we have all of the file in `example_data`.
+For example, let's say we have all of the file in `example_data`.
 Then we would run the following commands:

 ```bash
 cat example_data/geno_data_*.txt.gz > example_data/geno_data.txt.gz